 We then built a series of GIFs and short animations to visualize our “would you rather’s”, and let them loose on social.

 Each GIF and animation featured a character loosely resembling Heineken’s target demographic, further driving home the point that there’s a lot we’d rather do than read a sustainability report.

 Every ad points to a microsite designed to give a clean, simple picture of Heineken’s sustainability efforts while letting the LOLs roll.

 With an eye toward Heineken consumers, we wanted the microsite to be just as funny and approachable as the “would you rather’s”, so we optimized it for mobile and made the user interface feel like a text message exchange.
 Think Quartz, but with less dire information.

-Ironically, You’re Not Gonna Read This is on pace to garner 10x the views their 2015 sustainability report did.
+Ironically, You’re Not Gonna Read This gained 10x the views their 2015 sustainability report did.
 So, maybe, you are?

 Check it out here.